(Sneak Peek Sub Chapter) : Dealing with Hunger

 Hunger is a learned routine.
 Hunger is therefore, a learned response.

 Hunger, for the lack of a better word is a function of nature.
 It makes sense for us to work with it.
-And learn within it.
 Rather than against it.

 That concludes another comprehensive sneak peek!
 Once again, strictly WIP- DRAFT stage only.
 Live-it-forward, AW.